The way you frame your actors or subjects conveys your message to the audience. Send the wrong one, and the audience goes packing.

 subtle use of the high angle

-High angle shots don't always have to be so dramatic.
-Filmmakers often tilt the camera to express more nuanced emotions.
+High angle shots don't always have to play by the rules.
+Filmmakers often subvert our expectations to express more nuanced emotions.

 What about using the high angle shot for a higher power?